geekodour/mogoz/content/posts/20221125204135-functional_programming.md

 -   Immutability

+## Principles/Concepts {#principles-concepts}

+### Abstraction Principle {#abstraction-principle}

+The Abstraction Principle says to avoid requiring something to be stated more than once; instead, factor out the recurring pattern.
+Higher-order functions enable such refactoring, because they allow us to factor out functions and parameterize functions on other functions.

 ## Internet comments {#internet-comments}

 -   Unlike imperative programming, functional programming is not a series of “steps” where you just exit when you are done, returning some value.
 It is instead a mathematical expression.